 A schedule of the written exams and end-of term take home exams is presented as Part 5 of this Academic Calendar.
-Please note that this schedule is subject to changes e.g., necessitated by government restrictions related to COVID or other instances of force majeure.
+Please note that this schedule is subject to changes e.g., necessitated by government restrictions related to instances of force majeure.
 The changes need the approval of the Board of Examiners.